b-wojcik/bwgl/README.md

 It is designed to provide the foundational systems needed to get an OpenGL project up and running without having to build them from scratch.

 ## CMake using FetchContent
-You can add bwgl to your CMake project to be built together.
+You can add BWGL to your CMake project to be built together.

 Add this code to the `CMakeLists.txt` file:
 ```cmake_code